• You are currently seeing the hobby gardeners view

 Retrieve germination capacity test results

-With a few exceptions, all lots in our range of goods are regularly tested for quality and germination capacity in our seed diagnostics department.
-(Flower mixtures, green manures and seed discs/seed tapes are not tested).
+With a few exceptions, all lots in our range of goods are regularly tested for quality and germination capacity in our seed diagnostics department (flower mixtures, green manure crops and seed discs/seed tapes are not tested).
 You can find the current test results here.

-If no germination capacity is displayed after entering the lot number, this seed lot is already out of stock.
-In this case, the indicated filling year can help you with an orientation of the germination capacity.
+If no germination capacity is displayed after entering the lot number, the respective seed lot has already sold out.
+In this case, the stated packaging year can serve as a guide to expected germination capacity.

 Search lot number

-Enter the 5- or 6-digit lot number in the search field above.
-The lot number is indicated either on the front or back of the seed bag.
-See below.
+Please enter the 5- or 6-digit lot number in the search field above.
+The lot number is indicated either on the front or back of the seed packet as you can see below.

-Please note: For seed that you order directly from us, the current germination capacity is sometimes stated on the packet.
-We guarantee these at the time we dispatch the seed to you.
+Please note: For seed that you order directly from us, the current germination capacity, which we guarantee at the time of dispatch, is sometimes stated on the packet.

 Where can I find the lot number?

-Depending on the bag format, you will find the lot number either stamped on the back or printed on the front.
+Depending on the packet format, you will find the lot number either stamped on the back or printed on the front.

-These year codes defined by the Federal Plant Variety Office represent the following filling years:
+These year codes defined by the Federal Plant Variety Office represent the following packaging years:

 W: 2023/2024